Nonprofit Technology Roadmap

 The roadmap depended on heroics, undocumented context, or one person holding too much of the plan together.

 That is not a leadership failure.
-It is a roadmap failure.
+It is a nonprofit technology roadmap failure.

 A roadmap is a governance tool.
 If it requires technical fluency to approve, it is too tool-centric.
 Non-technical leaders do not need to debate platforms.
 They need to make tradeoffs across mission impact, risk, staff capacity, client experience, and budget.